Ralph (magazine)

-Ralph was Australian men's magazine that was published monthly by ACP Magazines, a division of PBL Media between August 1997 and July 2010.
+Ralph was an Australian men's magazine that was published monthly by ACP Magazines, a division of PBL Media between August 1997 and July 2010.
 The format and style of Ralph was similar to other men's magazines, such as Maxim and Loaded.

 Content

 Similar to its rivals FHM and Zoo Weekly, Ralph published photos of scantily-clad models and female celebrities, without revealing their genitals or nipples.
 This allowed for the magazine to be sold in the lifestyle sections of newsagencies, and in other retailers such as department stores and supermarkets.

 The magazine featured a number of recurring characters, such as Ralph Man, Frank Muddler and Gourmet Gav.
 Gourmet Gav, who would take on outrageous eating challenges, would earn celebrity beyond the pages of the magazine thanks to the development of Ralph TV.

 Ralph featured photo shoots of Australian celebrities as well as international stars.
 The magazine was often cross-promoted on other ACP and PBL properties, such as promotional parties held in conjunction with Cosmopolitan, and as a sponsor of home viewer competitions during the Fox Network's rugby league coverage.

 It contained the same kinds of articles published in similar titles, and ran its own poll to find "Australia's sexiest woman".
 The results were published in an attachment to the regular magazine each year.